 1. Preheat oven to 400°F/200°C.

 2. Spread the butternut squash and onion in an even layer onto a large baking sheet.
-Drizzle with oil and sprinkle the salt, pepper, dried sage and nutmeg.
-Toss with your hands to coat evenly, make sure they are in an even layer and not crowded or they will steam instead of roast.
+Drizzle with oil and sprinkle the dried sage, nutmeg, salt and pepper.
+Toss with your hands to coat evenly, making sure they are in an even layer and not crowded or they will steam instead of roast.

 3. Roast for 20 minutes, then add the 2 garlic cloves to the pan.
 Roast for 10 more minutes until the butternut squash is tender when a fork is inserted.
 Remove the vegetables from the oven and allow to cool in the pan for 5 minutes.